shaunkibz/shaunkibz/README.md

 - 🎓 Currently pursuing IT at KCA University.
 - 🖥 Passionate about data science and machine learning, continuously improving my skills in these fields.

-🎯 Goals & Interests
-- Actively interested in Web Development and Data Science, always looking for new learning opportunities.

 📜 Certified in
 - SQL for Data Science
 - Introduction to Data Science